ArtifexSoftware/mupdf/docs/reference/javascript/types/Pixmap.rst

 	|only_mutool|

 	Get the value of component ``index`` at position x, y (relative to the image origin: 0, 0 is the top left pixel).
-Throws RangeError if x, y, or index are out of range.

 	:param number x: X coordinate.
 	:param number y: Y coordinate.
 	:param number index: Component index. i.e. For CMYK ColorSpaces 0 = Cyan, 3 = Black, for RGB 0 = Red, 2 == Blue etc.

+	:throws: RangeError if x, y, or index are out of range.

 	:returns: number

 	.. code-block:: javascript